frostime/py-auto-i18n/README_en_US.md

 ### Override Global Configuration

-You can override global configuration for a specific project by adding a `global` section to the project configuration file.
+You can override global configuration for a specific project by adding a `global_config` section to the project configuration file.
 For example:

 ```yaml
 code_files: